IKIM-Essen/ClusterDocs/docs/data/legacy-storage-windows.md

 ![Historical Windows Task Scheduler Settings tab for the background SSH task](../assets/sshfs_win_manager_settings.png)

-Do not create an unattended background tunnel merely because it appears in the old walkthrough.
-First confirm the current endpoint, host identity, credential handling, need for automatic mounting, and safe stop behavior with RCC.
+Do not create an unattended background tunnel merely because it appears in the walkthrough.
+Before changing or recreating it, ask RCC to confirm the server name, host identity, credential handling, need for automatic mounting, and safe stop behavior.

 ## Appropriate use